 This option may be employed by OTT providers or by MVPDs.
 With this method, providers offer both UHD Phase A and legacy versions of the service and send the appropriate stream to devices (unicast) or simulcast both streams.
 In general, providers that use DASH as a transport method may use unicast and providers that use MPEG-2 TS may use simulcast.
-The variety of legacy devices served is a function of how many different streams a given service provider chooses to make available.
-This method may require content producers to deliver multiple versions of the content to the service provider and/or utilize professional conversion equipment at the headend (see Section 7.2).
+The variety of

-11 See http://rvualliance.org/what-rvu.
+13 See http://rvualliance.org/what-rvu.